-- Communicate concern and empathise. - Remain calm. - Raise the issue in a non-judgemental and non-pressurising manner. - Avoid letting common myths cloud your perceptions. - Show that you understand that there may be something other than food or weight troubling the person.
-Understanding an eating disorder as a coping mechanism should inform your initial approach. - If the person is willing to talk about it, ask questions about the duration and severity of the disorder such as the frequency of bingeing or purging, and any current medical treatment the patient is engaged with.
+- Communicate concern and empathise. - Remain calm. - Avoid letting common myths cloud your perceptions. - Show that you understand that there may be something other than food or weight troubling the person. - Understanding an eating disorder as a coping mechanism should inform your initial approach. - Ask questions about the duration and severity of the disorder such as the frequency of bingeing or purging, and current if any medical treatment the patient is engaged with. - Do not focus on specific behaviours any longer than you need move the focus from specific behaviours to ask how the person is feeling or whether there is something going on for them they would like to talk about. - Avoid criticism or suggesting quick fixes.